gregology/gregology.github.io/_posts/2010-04-04-favourite-female-artists.md

   - videos
   - YouTube
 ---
-Here are my favourite female artists I&#8217;ve found on YouTube.
+Here are my favourite female artists I've found on YouTube.
 The playlist:
-1. Sia &#8211; You&#8217;ve Changed &#8211; USA (This is an awesome film clip so a good starting point)
+1. Sia - You've Changed - USA (This is an awesome film clip so a good starting point)
-2. Lisa Mitchell &#8211; Coin Laundry &#8211; Australia (I fell in love with Lisa after seeing this film clip, wow)
+2. Lisa Mitchell - Coin Laundry - Australia (I fell in love with Lisa after seeing this film clip, wow)
-3. Carla Bruni &#8211; Quelqu&#8217;un m&#8217;a dit &#8211; France (She has some amazing songs and some amazing film clips)
+3. Carla Bruni - Quelqu'un m'a dit - France (She has some amazing songs and some amazing film clips)
-4. Regina Spektor &#8211; On The Radio &#8211; USA (born in Russian SSR)
+4. Regina Spektor - On The Radio - USA (born in Russian SSR)
-5. Soko &#8211; Dandy Cowboys &#8211; France (Soko really sums up crazy chicks, I love her.
+5. Soko - Dandy Cowboys - France (Soko really sums up crazy chicks, I love her.
 I really like the YouTube film clip too)
-6. Alizée &#8211; J&#8217;en Ai Marre &#8211; France(wow, she&#8217;s very sexy but I&#8217;m still cultured by watching her because she&#8217;s French)
+6. Alizée - J'en Ai Marre - France(wow, she's very sexy but I'm still cultured by watching her because she's French)
-7. Peter, Bjorn & John &#8211; Young Folks &#8211; Sweden (I am aware the there is a male singer here too :) )
+7. Peter, Bjorn & John - Young Folks - Sweden (I am aware the there is a male singer here too :) )
-8. Camille &#8211; Ta Douleur &#8211; French (She mixes some really weird sounds)
+8. Camille - Ta Douleur - French (She mixes some really weird sounds)
-9. Ladyhawke &#8211; Paris Is Burning &#8211; New Zealand (Pretty cool song)
+9. Ladyhawke - Paris Is Burning - New Zealand (Pretty cool song)
-10. Emilíana Torrini &#8211; Jungle Drum &#8211; Iceland (Good song, cool film clip)
+10. Emilíana Torrini - Jungle Drum - Iceland (Good song, cool film clip)
-11. Lily Allen &#8211; LDN &#8211; England (I find her really sexy for some reason, which I don&#8217;t understand because she&#8217;s not that attractive, she doesn&#8217;t hold her self well at all, and has an awful accent)
+11. Lily Allen - LDN - England (I find her really sexy for some reason, which I don't understand because she's not that attractive, she doesn't hold her self well at all, and has an awful accent)
-12. Katie Melua &#8211; Shy Boy &#8211; England (Born in Georgian SSR)
+12. Katie Melua - Shy Boy - England (Born in Georgian SSR)

 These are not in order of preference, just an order that I think will make them most enjoyable.
 These song are not necessarily my favourite song by each artist, again the song was chosen to fit into a playlist.
-Also, I&#8217;ve kept a few artists out of this list such as MIA, Blondie, Shakira, Lady Gaga, and Katy Perry because I didn&#8217;t want anyone knowing I was a fan :) If you know of any similar artists that I might like, please tell me in the comments.
+Also, I've kept a few artists out of this list such as MIA, Blondie, Shakira, Lady Gaga, and Katy Perry because I didn't want anyone knowing I was a fan :) If you know of any similar artists that I might like, please tell me in the comments.

 Enjoy!